Seokchon Lake Park: East Lake

 The East Lake has a trail which is connected to West Lake under the Jamsilhosugyo (Jamsil Lake Bridge).
 Beside the trail, there are some facilities including some rest area and public restrooms.
 At the north side, there is a two-floor building which has the Songpa Travel Information Center on the second floor.
 In October 2014, the Rubber Duck was held on the East Lake by Lotte Group to celebrate the opening of the new Lotte World Mall.
 Also, the Super Moon Project was held in September 2016, an art project planned by the art collaborative group FriendsWithYou.
 The Super Moon is a 60-foot inflatable sculpture surrounded by a garden of eight symbolic planets of color and light.

-In addition, as part of the “Pokémon Town 2024 with Lotte” project, a giant Lapras inflatable was displayed on Seokchon Lake from April 26 to May 19, 2024.
+In addition, as part of the "Pokémon Town 2024 with Lotte" project, a giant Lapras inflatable was displayed on Seokchon Lake from April 26 to May 19, 2024.
 Alongside this installation, various events and merchandise sales were also held.

+The event was also held in 2025, during which an balloon doll of Lapras from Pokémon was displayed on the East Lake of Seokchon Lake.
+However, unlike the previous year, the concept centered around Ditto, another Pokémon character.
+As a result, the Lapras inflatable featured a face resembling Ditto’s, and various Ditto-themed sculptures were installed throughout Seokchon Lake Park.